sburden/website/my-illness.md

 ## an aside

 At this point in my narrative, I'm imagining some readers thinking I'm exaggerating symptoms or seeking attention or rationalizing laziness or making a bigger deal out of all of this than my circumstances justified.
 After all, everyone has obstacles to overcome -- many much more significant than mine.
-I'm not special, other than the obvious privilege {% cite McIntosh2007-hu --file illness %} and narcissism that motivates me to blast this story on the interwebs.
+I'm not special, other than the obvious privilege and narcissism that motivates me to blast this story on the interwebs.
 This is probably, mostly, just me [projecting](https://en.wikipedia.org/wiki/Psychological_projection) my own insecurities.
 But if you happen to find yourself thinking any of these things (even dimly), you are in good company:  I think them all day, every day.

 ## diagnosis & treatment